grinnell-cs/csc151-images/_eboards/eboard08.md

   your keyboards.
 * Today's lab is new this semester.
 Don't worry if you don't get too far in it.
+    * I'll be spending the first few minutes of lab trying to get the autograder working.
+* Our mentors graciously provided extra copies of their helpful handouts.

 ### Upcoming Token activities